joshwadd/Vehicle_detection/README.md

 Using the feature extraction pipeline on the data set above a binary classify was trained to detect vehicle and non-vehicle image .
 Due to the dimension of the feature space a linear support vector machine was chosen due to computational limitations.
 The training procedure for the SVM is shown in the `vehicle_detection.ipynb` notebook.

-Sklearn toolkit was used to train the linear SVM pre-processing the data by centering a
+Sklearn toolkit was used to train the linear SVM and the input data was pre-processed to have zero mean and unit variance.
+Cross validation was done to find the optimal hyperparameters for t

 ## Sliding Window Search Image